nobl9/terraform-n9-export-aws/README.md

 From now on, the data from every file exported by Nobl9 to the dedicated S3 bucket should be available automatically in the Snowflake database `nobl9_slo`.

-- An example query to execute on data
+- The following is an example query to execute on data:

     ```sql
     select distinct